Musare/Musare/README.md

    * Docker for Windows / Mac: This is just `localhost`

    * Docker ToolBox: The output of `docker-machine ip default`

+####Non-docker

+1. In the main folder, create a folder called `.database`

+2. Create a file called `startMongo.cmd` in the main folder with the contents:

+		"C:\Program Files\MongoDB\Server\3.2\bin\mongod.exe" --dbpath "D:\Programming\HTML\MusareNode\.database"

+	Make sure to adjust your paths accordingly.

+3. In the folder where you installed Redis, edit the `redis.windows.conf` file.
+In there, look for the property `notify-keyspace-events`.
+Make sure that property is uncommented and has the value `Ex`.
+It should look like `notify-keyspace-events Ex` when done.

+4. Create a file called `startRedis.cmd` in the main folder with the contents:

+		"D:\Redis\redis-server.exe" "D:\Redis\redis.windows.conf"

+	And again, make sure that the paths lead to the proper config and executable.

 ## Extra